hartwigmedical/hmftools/gripss/README.md

 The bed and bedpe files are available to download from [HMFTools-Resources > Gripss](https://resources.hartwigmedicalfoundation.nl/).
 Both files need to be sorted by chromosome and start breakend start position.

-## Tumor-only mode
+## Tumor-only / Germline mode
-The `reference` argument is optional and if not supplied, GRIPSS will run in tumor-only mode in which case  all filters that require the normal sample are de-activated.
-This includes
-`minNormalCoverage`, `minRelativeCoverage`, `maxNormalSupport`, `shortSRNormalSupport`, `discordantPairSupport`
+The `reference` argument is optional and if not supplied, GRIPSS will run in 'tumor-only' mode in which case  all filters that require the normal sample are de-activated.
+This includes `minNormalCoverage`, `minRelativeCoverage`, `maxNormalSupport`, `shortSRNormalSupport`.
+GRIPSS can be run in a germline mode by setting the 'sample' to the germline and not supplying a 'reference' argument.
+In the hartwig pipeline we use the same filter settings for tumor and germline structural variants in GRIDSS (see below)

 # Algorithm